Home - Bookapy Book Preview

 “I assume I’ll have some way of dealing with them?”

 “Well, yes.
-Your body make up means that you’ll be able to see them and your touch will damage them the point of… dissipating them,” Erren confirmed.
+Your body makeup means you’ll be able to see them, and your touch will damage them to the point of… dissipating them,” Erren confirmed.
 “Seizing one of them by the throat will cause them to release their prey and… die from your grip.”

 “I’m going to assume that they will object to this?”

-“Oh yes, and they will be able to use magic against you.
+“Oh yes, and they can use magic against you.
 Something you won’t be able to use.”

 “Magic?”